canro91/canro91.github.io/_posts/2020-03-06-TheArtOfUnitTestingReview.md

 This is THE book to learn how to write unit tests.
 It starts from the definition of an unit test to how to implement them at your organization.
 Although, it covers extensively the subject, it doesn't advocate writing unit tests before or after the production code.

-The main takeaway from this book is that you should treat your tests as production code.
+"The Art of Unit Testing" teaches to treat your tests the same way you treat production code.
 Sometimes, tests aren't treated as code that needs to be taken care of.
 You should have test reviews, instead of only code reviews.
 Your tests are your safety net, so do not let them rot.

 ## Naming convention